Wheaton Bible Church

 27W500 North Ave, West Chicago, IL 60185

 Welcome to Wheaton Bible Church!
 Whether you’re just exploring Christianity or a lifelong follower of Christ, you are welcome here.
-God has called us to build His kingdom here through our three (and counting) congregations—Wheaton Bible Church, Iglesia del Pueblo, and Tri-Village Church.
+God has called us to build His kingdom here through Wheaton Bible Church and Iglesia del Pueblo.
 We’ve been serving the northwest suburbs of Chicago for more than 90 years, and we believe we’re just getting started.

 We’re a community of imperfect people who have found forgiveness and reconciliation with God through faith in His Son, Jesus Christ.
 We want to help connect you to the authentic hope, joy, and purpose found in Jesus.